 —Ian Bloom, Illumined Illusions

 We might imagine that Pasternak set out to influence others quietly and peacefully by revealing the realities of the Revolution through his writing, instead of possibly attempting to foment retaliation in kind.
-Through the character of Yuri Zhivago, he showed a model of humanity where caring for others rose above slaughtering people who disagreed.
+Through the character of Yuri Zhivago, he shows a model of humanity where caring for others rises above slaughtering people who disagree.
 This is a political stance many Americans adhere to according to our vision of democracy.

-But, Pasternak was not free to express himself as he might have wished.
-Prior to the enduring global acclaim from Doctor Zhivago, he first achieved public recognition through his poetry, published during the period between 1913-1922.
-However, his writing was judged to be inconsistent with Communist “socialist realism;” therefore, Doctor Zhivago was rejected out of hand as unacceptable for publication.
+But, Pasternak was not free to express himself as he wished.
+Prior to the enduring global acclaim from Doctor Zhivago, he first achieved public recognition through his poetry, published between 1913-1922.
+However, his writing was judged to be inconsistent with Communist “socialist realism“; therefore, Doctor Zhivago was rejected out of hand as unacceptable for publication.

 Bloom, I. (2012).
 Doctor Zhivago.
 Illumined Illusions.
 Retrieved from http://www.illuminedillusions.com/Zhivago.pdf